 He tilted his head to the side.
 ‘True, but-‘

 ‘No, it was I who sliced her wrist.
 It was me,’ I pointed at myself, ‘who heard her scream.
-No no, who made her scream and enjoyed it.’
+No no, who made her scream.
+I killed her and I enjoyed it!’

 ‘Did you really enjoy it?’